The Old Patagonian Express: An Epic Train Journey in Patagonia!

 If you want to avoid the hassle of going to the train station and booking in person, the best thing to do is to book through a local tour operator.

 If doesn’t matter if you’re in Bariloche or El Bolsón, you can walk into almost any tour operator and book this excursion through them.
 This will often also include transportation to and from the departure station.
+That’s what we did when we travelled the El Maitén leg of the train journey.

 So hit the streets and walk into some offices.
 Just try to do so earlier in your trip since the train departures are not daily, especially outside of high season.